MotoStatz

 – H2R – Hayabusa

-The above graph shows each motorcycle’s torque curve when translated through the gears.
-It’s the actual acceleration available to the rider in each gear and it is plotted against speed.
+The graph above shows each motorcycle’s torque curve translated through the gears.

-Due to producing more power and torque in the lower rpm range, the Hayabusa has more acceleration available in the first half of each gear.
+Thanks to its stronger power and torque in the lower rpm range, the Hayabusa delivers more acceleration in the first half of each gear/speed range.

-This advantage could be more but the Hayabusa is geared much higher than the H2R so its bottom and midrange torque advantage is not as high as it could be if the Suzuki ran with lower or the same gearing as the H2R.
+This advantage could be even greater, but the Hayabusa is geared significantly taller than the H2R.
+As a result, its bottom- and mid-range torque advantage is not as pronounced as it would be if the Suzuki ran lower (or the same) gearing as the H2R.

-The H2R on the other hand offers much more thrust and acceleration in the second half of each of its six gears as clearly demonstrated above.
+By contrast, the H2R provides considerably more thrust and acceleration in the second half of each of its six gears, as clearly shown above.

 Hayabusa vs H2R Gear Speed 5000rpm